agdavid/agdavid.github.io/_posts/2016-09-26-threes_company_working_with_heroku_paperclip_and_aws.markdown

 You need to add the Amazon Web Services gem to your Gemfile.

-After trial and error, there were issues with my dependencies and I had to specify versions of the Paperclip, Postgres and Amazon Web Services gems:
+After trial and error, there were issues with my dependencies and I had to specify versions of the Paperclip, Postgres and Amazon Web Services gems, as follows:

 ```
 gem 'paperclip', '4.3.6'